pajszerm/image-app/README.md

 - The application is compatible with ImageMagick and GraphicsMagick to resize images.
 You can set wich ImageProcessor to use with the @Primary annotation.
 Also only the GraphicsMagick is implemented yet.
 - At the start of the application it checks whether an AFS Key file is exists and generates it if not.
-- When uploading images it is required to specify the target width and height and the images will be resized accordingly.
+- When uploading images it is required to specify the target width (min 1 max 5000) and height (min 1 max 5000) and the images will be resized accordingly.
 If the data is not correct, no image will be uploaded.
 - Each image must have a different name, if there is an error, no image will be uploaded.
 - Images only with JPG, JPEG, and PNG formats can be uploaded.